OpenDSA/OpenDSA/RST/en/Blockchain/Permissionless.rst

 the system.
 Why would they do that?
 Because the system then rewards them with some Bitcoins.
+(Specifically, miners are permitted to include in the block of transactions a specific transaction to credit themselves with a standard amount of BitCoin.)
-As Bitcoins change in value, the value that the hash has to be less than will vary to keep the expected time to discover the next block roughly consistent.
+As Bitcoins change in value, and therefore as the amount of compute cycles put into mining changes, the value that the hash has to be less than will vary to keep the expected time to discover the next block roughly consistent.

 So, the first miner to solve the puzzle for their block of transactions is has a lot of incentive to propose that block of